pattern-library/pattern-library/README.md

 A SASS file. **NOTE:** do not prefix this file with an underscore or it will be ignored when import-conversion happens.

-Following the [North Standards](https://github.com/north/north#css-naming-conventions), this file includes imported files for SASS partials:
+If you're following the [North Standards](https://github.com/north/north#css-naming-conventions), this file includes imported files for SASS partials:

 * ./sass/partials/_extends.scss
 * ./sass/partials/_mixins.scss